Vanshika3003/blazeclan_training/reactapps/readme.md

             - User Interface (UI) using HTML (JSX) elements
             - the Data Members aka State Properties
                 - Used to pass and accept to and from UI
-                - Define rendering of HTMl UI aka DOM
+                - Define rendering of HTML UI aka DOM
             - methods
                 - Logic
                 - These can be bound with Events of HTML Elements to Update Data members and hence DOM Rendering